How To Search For Theorems In Lean 4

 Moogle is a search engine by Morph Labs, and, to my knowledge, Moogle was the first semantic search engine for proof assistants ever created - or, at the very least, the first semantic search engine actively used by the community.
 After Moogle, other such efforts followed - a competing search engine for Lean 4 (LeanSearch) and a search engine for Coq (ProofDB).

-At the very least from November 2023 to July 2024, Moogle was the leading search engine for Lean.
+At the very least from November 2023 to July 2024, Moogle was the leading semantic search engine for Lean.

-Anecdotally - July 24th 2024 Kevin Buzzard was giving the "The state of the art in the formalisation of research-level mathematics" talk during the "Interactive Theorem Proving in Education and Research" workshop (link).
-During the questions section, I asked "what do mathematicians use for searching theorems in Lean lately - Loogle, Moogle, ReProver, #find tactic, something else completely?".
+Anecdotally - July 24th 2024 Kevin Buzzard was giving the "The state of the art in the formalization of research-level mathematics" talk during the "Interactive Theorem Proving in Education and Research" workshop (link).
+During the questions section, I asked "what do people use to search for theorems in Lean lately - Loogle, Moogle, ReProver, #find tactic, something else completely?".
+To which Kevin responded with something along the lines of "Moogle!
+Once there was a 6-hour Moogle outage, and that was the only thing zulip discussed".

-Despite the fact that Moogle was a pioneer in this space, at the moment Morph Labs doesn't seem interested in keeping Moogle up to date with current Mathlib, or in improving the tech behind it, or in open-sourcing the codebase.
+Despite the fact that Moogle was a pioneer in this space, at the moment Morph Labs doesn't seem interested in keeping Moogle up to date with the current Mathlib, or in improving the tech behind it, or in open-sourcing the codebase.

 Moogle held the leadership among semantic search engines for a few months, but I get a feeling LeanSearch is at least on par with Moogle nowadays.